 In 1988, while taking some nursing courses, she began to experiment with paint in a very colourful and naive style and began her journey into the world of art.

-Today, Christine lives as a widow in Barry's Bay, after losing her beloved Jim after 44 years together.
-Jim was a truly accomplished piano player and father to Luke, David
+Today, Christine lives as a widow in the beautiful Madawaska Valley, after losing her beloved Jim after 44 years together.
+Jim was a truly accomplished piano player and father to Luke, David and Philip.

 Becoming a wife and mother was the pre-eminent gift from God, which saved me from most